iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 ---
 layout: distill
-title: What (and What Not) are Calibrated Uncertainties Actually Useful for?
+title: What (and What Not) are Calibrated Probabilities Actually Useful for?
 description: This blogpost clarifies the practical usefulness of having a model with calibrated probabilities, something that is not often clearly stated in the calibration literature.
 We show that a calibrated model can be relied on to estimate average loss/reward, however, good calibration does not mean that a model is useful for per-sample decision making.
 date: 2026-04-27
 future: true